Olufummy/dice_challenge/README.md

 # dice_challenge

-uncomplete project...
+uncomplete project
-still working on it...
+still working on it
 learning JavaScript